-- Describe the proposed course of treatment with the proposed drug. - Identify any co-administered therapies, defined as other therapies that are likely to be prescribed: - with the proposed drug as part of a course of treatment, or - to manage adverse reactions of the proposed drug. - Identify any therapies that are likely to be prescribed less frequently, defined as other therapies that:

-- are substituted by the proposed drug for the main indication, or

-- are prescribed to manage adverse reactions of substituted therapies. - Describe the course of treatment for each drug included in the economic evaluation.
+Describe the proposed course of treatment Outline the proposed course of treatment with the proposed medicine.
+List other relevant therapies Identify any co-administered therapies, defined as other therapies that are likely to be prescribed: with the proposed medicine as part of a course of treatment, or to manage adverse reactions of the proposed medicine.
+Identify any therapies that are likely to be prescribed less frequently, defined as other therapies that: are substituted by the proposed medicine for the main indication, or are prescribed to manage adverse reactions of substituted therapies.
+Describe the course of treatment for each evaluated medicine Outline the course of treatment for each medicine included in the economic evaluation.

-Course of treatment
+Proposed course of treatment